 Benefits of Working with Koffel Brininger Nesbitt

 We focus on client service.
 Period.
 From same day / next day appointments, flat fee billing, interest free payment plans, and a client communication platform that is perhaps unrivaled by any other law firm in America.
 Our legal fees may be a little higher but our courthouse success and client reviews speak for themselves.

 Which type of client are you?

 "I Don't Want a DUI"

 We will need to know this before getting started on a client's case.
 Not everyone needs to throw the kitchen sink at a DUI / OVI case.
 Others have to do everything possible to keep the DUI / OVI off their record.
 We accept both types of clients and have workable strategy models for each.

 A Record of Success in OVI Cases

-At Koffel Law Firm, the team works hard to have their clients exonerated or penalties reduced drastically in court.
+At KBN, the team works hard to have their clients exonerated or penalties reduced drastically in court.

 Some of our most recent OVI successes include:

 - Avoided Jail Time – Three clients of our firm were facing mandatory jail sentences.
 We were able to get their sentences reduced 100%.
 Clients did not receive a jail sentence.